romi/romi-robots-docs/docs/Scanner/explanations/segmentation.md

 <figcaption>Generic encoder/decoder architecture for semantic segmentation (U-net).</figcaption>
 </figure>

 The architecture of the network is inspired from the U-net [^1], with a ResNet encoder [^2].
 It constists in encoding and decoding pathways with skip connections between the 2.
+Along the encoding pathways, there is a sequence of convolutions and the image signal is upsampled along the decoding pathway.

 The network is trained for segmenting images of a size $(S_x,S_y)$ which is not necessarily the image size of the acquired images.
 Those parameters *Sx* and *Sy* should be provided in the configuration file.
 The images will be cropped to $(S_x,S_y)$ before being fed to the DNN and it is then resized to the original size as an output of the task.

 [^1]: Ronneberger, O., Fischer, P., & Brox, T. (2015, October).
 U-net: Convolutional networks for biomedical image segmentation.
 In International Conference on Medical image computing and computer-assisted intervention (pp. 234-241).
 Springer, Cham.